se-edu/addressbook-level2/doc/UserGuide.md

 * `find Betsy Tim John`<br>
   Returns Any person having names `Betsy`, `Tim`, or `John`

-### Finding all persons containing any keyword in their name case insensitive: `findci`
+### Finding all persons containing any keyword in their name or address case insensitive: `findci`
 Finds persons whose names contain any of the given keywords.<br>
 Format: `find KEYWORD [MORE_KEYWORDS]`